National Indigenous Peoples Day

 Live at the Kisanii Hub

-In honour of National Indigenous Peoples Day, Jamii is hosting an array of Indigenous artists and mediums.
-From live music, and traditional dance and music with EJ Kwandibens and his daughter Sagatay, to drumming, photo exhibit unveilling and panel discussions, hosting by Jim Adams - our community will be graced with stories of Indigenous resurgance, resistance and joy.
+In honour of National Indigenous Peoples Day, Jamii hosted an array of Indigenous artists and mediums on The Esplanade.
+From live music, and traditional dance and music with EJ Kwandibens and his daughter Sagatay, to drumming with Sara Luey, Tracy Barker, and Maggie Asselstine, storytelling with Monique Diabo, photo exhibit unveiling and panel discussions, hosting by Jim Adams - our community was graced with stories of Indigenous resurgence, resistance and joy.

-We will pay special respects to our relationships with water through our 2022 theme "Water is Memory" and invite the audience to reflect through discussions on water protection, water teachings, and water as life.
+We paid special respects to our relationships with water through our 2022 theme "Water is Memory" and invite the audience to reflect through discussions on water protection, water teachings, and water as life.

 Live at the Kisanii Hub Produced & Presented by Jamii